indomie-soto/SJ-Guide-Indonesian/DMW - Core Progression Guide.md

 		- True Digivice (guide [here](https://digitalmastersworld.wiki.gg/wiki/True_Vice)) requires that you farm Tokyo-Odaiba raid bosses for the materials they can drop.
 			- Instead of farming the raid bosses, you can also do the [Rainbow Bridge](https://digitalmastersworld.wiki.gg/wiki/Rainbow_Bridge) dungeon for the Powder of Evolution item.
 With 2 Powder of Evolution, you can craft 1 of any raid boss material.
 			- At a certain level of craft, you will need to start doing the Tokyo-Odaiba dungeons, Tokyo Tower Observatory, Fuji TV Rooftop, and Venomous Vortex.
+				- All 3 dungeons have farmable passes.
+These passes are craftable at the Hikari NPC on the Odaiba map of the Tokyo-Odaiba Area.
+					- You can craft Tokyo-Tower Observatory passes by using 100 Observatory Energy, which can be farmed at any mob on the Valley of Light map in the Tokyo-Odaiba Area.
+					- You can craft Fuji TV Rooftop passes by using 100 Rooftop Energy, which can be farmed at any mob on the Shibuya map in the Tokyo-Odaiba Area.
+					- You can craft Venomous Vortex passes by using 100 Venomous Energy, which can be farmed at any mob on the Tokyo Tower or Minato City maps in the Tokyo-Odaiba Area.
 				- The dungeons accessed by Pixiemon are required for True Digivice (Advanced), not the base True Digivice.
 				- As mentioned prior, it is pretty much a *requirement* to have Susanoomon Shin (or any other VA SSS+) and/or Omegamon Alter-B (or any other Vi SSS+) to complete the dungeons due to their poor balancing.
 				- If you do not want to do all of them individually, you can collect take the Tokyo Tokens gained from clearing the dungeons to the Hikari NPC in Odaiba.
 You can craft the dungeon materials at a cost of 10 tokens.